azaidrahman/Ringgit-Exchange-Rate-Analysis/README.md

 - `data/`: Raw and processed data files
 - `notebooks/`: Jupyter notebooks for analysis
 - `src/`: Source code for data processing and analysis
-- `tests/`: Unit tests
-- `docs/`: Project documentation

 ## Setup

-[Instructions for setting up the project environment]

 ## Usage

-[Instructions on how to run the analysis or use the tools developed]

 ## Contributing

-[Guidelines for contributing to the project]